Please note, pages have been optimized for Chrome, Firefox, Edge, and Safari.

 return to contents next section

-The National section of the NHQDR integrated website provides an overview of performance across NHQDR measures.
+The National section provides an overview of performance across NHQDR measures.
 This perspective shows areas of strengths and weaknesses at a glance.
 This section provides two types of comparative information:

 2. Trends over time